Benhwaet/Staff-Tableau/README.md

 * add a role,
 * add an employee,
 * update an employee's role,
-* update an employee's manager,
-* view employees by manager,
-* view employees by department,
-* delete a department,
-* delete a role,
 * delete an employee,
-* view the total utilized budget of a department,
 * or exit the program.

 The user can navigate through the program by using the arrow keys to select an option and pressing enter.
 The user can also exit the program at any time by selecting the "Exit" option from the main menu.